Tomb of Khải Định: Thiên Định Palace

 At the top terrace is the Thiên Định Palace, which is the main structure of the tomb complex and consists of five connected halls.
 The grayish-white exterior "has five arched entrances flanked by pilasters and divided by prominent pillars", with the number five referencing the five elements.
 It is in a French colonial style, with geometric designs of swastikas, dragons, and longevity symbols carved into the stone, along with panels depicting four-character phrases taken from the Analects by Confucius.

 The interior of the palace "is an explosion of color with lavish embellishments throughout."
 The ceiling is decorated with nine intricate dragons, originally painted by royal painter Phan Văn Tánh, and its walls feature intricately designed glass and porcelain decorations.
 The left hall "contains a collection of Khai Dinh's personal memorabilia, including photographs, gifts from the French government, such as silver and porcelain dinner sets, bejeweled belts, swords and ornaments as well as a realistic bronze statue (life-size at 160 cm in height) of a martial-looking Khai Dinh in full regalia carrying a sword."
 In the center of the palace is the altar room, called Khải Thành Palace, with three sets of doors leading to a crypt and worship room.
-The rear room of the palace is home to a temple containing Khải Định's grave, an altar to him, and another bronze statue of his likeness seated in traditional imperial clothing, cast in Marseilles.
+The rear room of the palace is home to a temple containing Khải Định's grave, an altar to him, and another bronze statue of his likeness seated in traditional imperial clothing, cast in Marseille.